PhotoBlocker is a clear spray claimed to make the plate so reflective that the camera is blinded by its own flash.

 The ingredients on the can of PhotoBlocker looked remarkably similar to those on a can of Ace Hardware clear gloss spray paint ($3.99) we retrieved from the garage.
 On a hunch, we coated another set of plates with the Ace Hardware stuff and re-ran the test—with identical results.

 The laws of physics likely defeated PhotoBlocker and our Ace Hardware clear spray paint.
 The substantial distance and sharp angles between the plate, strobe flash and camera would dissipate any increased light long before it could reach the camera lens.
 And the camera's polarizing filter can brush aside any extra glare.

 Regardless, most red light cameras record digital video of violations.
-Technicians can exise an interfering flash of light with a mouse-click.
+Technicians can fast-forward through an interfering flash of light with a mouse-click.

 Skeptics may point to videos on the Web where the spray seems to be working.
 After studying a few of the clips, with some experimentation we discovered the formula for success.

 Choosing a light-colored, highly reflective license plate like California's is helpful.
-So is positioning the camera at plate-height and directly behind the car, at point-blank range.
+So is positioning the camera at point-blank range, at plate height and directly behind the car.
 By bumping up camera flash exposure EV value to +5, eventually we managed to overexpose an image.
 We just couldn't do it from 80-plus feet away, typical range for a red light camera.
-Even without assistance from Photoshop, the dark numbers of our California plate could easily be read.